 - Prevent a drastic increase in water consumption bill

 A plumbing inspection should cover all the critical components of the plumbing system.
 This should include pipes, valves, water heaters, and drains.
 These components are assessed for leaks, corrosion, clogs, and drainage problems.
-The following are the vital points in performing plumbing inspection:
+The following are the vital points in performing a plumbing inspection:

-Visually inspect the shut-off valve of the main water supply for defects and damages.
+- Shut the main water supply: Visually inspect the shut-off valve of the main water supply for defects and damages.
 Check if the water meter is continuously reading even if the valve is shut off.
 This would help verify if water leaks are present on the property.

-Turn on the building water service from 75 psi to 100 psi to test the normal working pressure passing through the water pipelines.
+- Conduct water piping pressure test: Turn on the building water service from 75 psi to 100 psi to test the normal working pressure passing through the water pipelines.
 Check the water supply if it runs smoothly even with the minimum water pressure requirement.

-All fixtures must have separate valves to control the water supply.
+- Examine fixtures, supply lines, and drains: All fixtures must have separate valves to control the water supply.
 Validate any signs of water damage on the internal and external parts of the property.
 Check the gutter, flexible hoses, and drains for any blockages that may affect the plumbing systems.